tonethar/IGME-235-Shared/sg/sg-2.md

-10. Look over the "Test Yourself" questions - the answers are in Appendix A of your book.
+10. Look over the "Test Yourself" questions - the answers are in Appendix A of your book if you need to look.
 You DO NOT need to write the answers below.

 11. Finally, add some new content to the  *Black Goose Bistro* page
-- a new level-2 heading (i.e. an &lt;h2> for either "Vegetarian Options" OR "Garbage Plates"
+- a new level-2 heading (i.e. an &lt;h2>) for either "Vegetarian Options" OR "Garbage Plates"
-- add some supporting text (a sentence or 2) in a paragraph that relates to the heading you chose
+- add some supporting text (a sentence or 2) - in a paragraph - that relates to the heading you chose above
 - re-validate the index.html to be sure you didn't make any mistakes
 - now put the index.html file and the image into a folder named **SG-2** - ZIP this folder - and submit it to the appropriate myCourses "Assignment" (nee "Dropbox")